semariah/janet-kitchen/README.md

 ## Support and contact details

-_If you run into any issues or have questions, ideas or concerns, I encourage you to make a contribution to the code._
+_If you run into any issues or have questions, ideas or concerns,contact me at _semaria.eyzac@gmail.com_.
+I encourage you to make a contribution to the code._

 ## Technologies Used